Adversarial Attack and Defense on Graph Data: A Survey: Adversarial Defense on Graph Data

 Besides adversarial training, other works secure the graph model with heuristic assumptions on the attack strategies and outcomes. \cite{tang2020transferring} assumes that there are unpolluted graphs to aid the detection of attacks. \cite{jin2019power, zhu2019robust, ioannidis2020tensor, hou2019alphacyber} propose new GNN architectures to enhance their robustness. \cite{miller2019improving, miller2020topological} directly curates an optimal training set to mitigate the vulnerability of trained models.

 \textbf{Attack-oriented Defense.} Attack-oriented defenses are designed based on the strategy and approach of specific attacks.
 Namely, the defender has full knowledge of an attack method and the defense method could detect the corresponding attack or curb its performance.
-Among current defense works, \cite{entezari2020all} first argues the weakness of Nettack~\cite{zugner2018adversarial} and leverages SVD to defend against Nettack. \cite{jin2019latent} analyzes the strategies and approaches of Nettack~\cite{zugner2018adversarial} and RL-S2V~\cite{dai2018adversarial} and propose an adversarial training method. \cite{wu2019adversarial} inspects two gradient-based attack (i.e., FGSM~\cite{goodfellow2014explaining} and JSMA~\cite{papernot2016limitations}) and applies edge-dropping technique during model training to alleviate the influence of such attacks.
+Among current defense works, \cite{entezari2020all} first argued the weakness of Nettack~\cite{zugner2018adversarial} and leveraged SVD to defend against Nettack. \cite{jin2019latent} analyzed the strategies and approaches of Nettack~\cite{zugner2018adversarial} and RL-S2V~\cite{dai2018adversarial} and proposed an adversarial training method. \cite{wu2019adversarial} inspected two gradient-based attacks (i.e., FGSM~\cite{goodfellow2014explaining} and JSMA~\cite{papernot2016limitations}) and applied edge-dropping technique during model training to alleviate the influence of such attacks.
 Similar to attack-agnostic defenses, some attack-oriented methods exhibit good generability which means it can defend against other unknown attacks.
 For instance, the defense method proposed in~\cite{wu2019adversarial} could defend the Nettack as well.
 Along with the \textbf{Corresp.
 Attack} column of Table~\ref{table::defense_summary}, we could see that Nettack and RL-S2V have become benchmark attack methods for defense design and evaluation.
 Some works employ the framework of minimax game~\cite{gaitonde2020adversarial} or optimization~\cite{bojchevski2019certifiable,zugner2019certifiable,jia2020certified} to certify the robustness bounds of graph models under given attacks and defenses.
 Such kind of defense works are attack-oriented since they have assumed specific attacks.